shkim04/shkim04.github.io/blog/2023-08-02/nestjs-guards-setup.en.md

 }
 ```

-## Write Guards
+## Write Guard
 We now will create a folder named `guards` under `src` folder.
 Inside of the folder, we will have a file named `review.guard.ts`.
-By using **Guards**, we can take the context of the incoming request and then, by using it, determine whether it is allowed to be handled by **Router Handler** or not.
+By using **Guard**, we can take the context of the incoming request and then, by using it, determine whether it is allowed to be handled by **Router Handler** or not.
 Simply put, it is where authorization/authentication happens.

 ```js
 @Injectable()